When You're Looking Like That

 "When You're Looking Like That" is a song by Irish boy band Westlife from their second studio album, Coast to Coast (2000).
-It was released on 3 September 2001 as the sixth and final single from the album in Australia, Asia, Latin America, and mainland Europe.
+It was released on 30 July 2001 as the sixth and final single from the album in Australia, New Zealand, Asia, Latin America, and mainland Europe.
 "When You're Looking Like That" peaked at number six in Denmark and was certified gold in Sweden by the International Federation of the Phonographic Industry (IFPI) for shipments of 15,000 copies.